pfafman/meteor-font-awesome-4/README.md

 #### Why another package of this?

-This is not the ["official packaged version"](https://atmospherejs.com/fortawesome/fontawesome).
+This is not the ["official packaged version"](https://atmospherejs.com/fortawesome/fontawesome), but that one is a bit out of date.